 This course includes the study of the classification, evolution, distribution, identification, life histories and morphological, ecological, and behavioral adaptations of birds.
 The laboratory portion is designed to allow students to learn about the internal and external structure of birds and to learn to identify the various families and species of birds.
 Emphasis is placed on identification of the species of South Dakota and the Great Plains.
 Prerequisite: BIOL 121.
-Core Requirement: Scientific Intersections (p.
-12)
+Core Requirements: Scientific Intersections and Impacts